SimplifyMyCloud/smc-website/content/page/app-layer.md

   - *Container baked instances*

-    A baked container instnace is best practices when using a container optimzed OS like [CoreOS](https://coreos.com/), [RancherOS](https://rancher.com/rancher-os/), or [Google Container Optimized OS](https://cloud.google.com/container-optimized-os/).
+    A baked container instance is best practices when using a container optimized OS like [CoreOS](https://coreos.com/), [RancherOS](https://rancher.com/rancher-os/), or [Google Container Optimized OS](https://cloud.google.com/container-optimized-os/).
 Since these OS's are typically read-only file systems, they are baked by default.
 The only change that occurs is configuring which container to pull and run on the OS boot.

   ---